 For these challenges, he had been well prepared by prior work in Silicon Valley and Japan.
 During the early 1990's, he spearheaded Temple University Japan's successful bid to become the lead supplier of corporate language training for a major electronics multinational (a contract that helped launch TUJ's Corporate Education division).
 Early in his career, Clapper designed some of the first computer-aided instruction in Silicon Valley for at-risk youth.
 It was for Job Corps programs in academics and vocations, programs that were ranked by the US Department of Labor in 1988 as #1 out of 105 across the US.

 Having grown up in "the Valley", Clapper learned to value innovation, collaboration, and user-friendly design early on.
-A Phi Beta Kappa graduate of Stanford, impressed by theater, the Macintosh computer, and systems thinking, he went on to earn advanced degrees in literature, language education, and cybernetic systems.
-These became the academic foundation for 30 years of innovative work as an educator, curriculum designer, training manager, and consultant in project-based learning for global careers.
+A Phi Beta Kappa graduate of Stanford, impressed by theater, Apple's Macintosh computer, and systems thinking, he went on to earn advanced degrees in literature, language education, and cybernetic systems.
+These became the academic foundation for more than 30 years of innovative work as an educator, curriculum developer, training manager, and design consultant in project-based learning for global careers.